Modern slavery, migrant abuse expected to surge

 Wood, Massey University Financial Education and Research Centre director, said migrants had for decades been exploited in sectors including hospitality and the sex business.

-Others ended up being binded to exploiters who promised marriage in exchange for permanent residency.
+Others ended up being bound to exploiters who promised marriage in exchange for permanent residency.

 Wood said some workers from Asia signed sketchy contracts or took out loans, then found themselves paying up to 70 per cent of their income back to employers.